WalletScrutiny/WalletScrutinyCom/_android/com.pro.changelly.md

 > In the event of termination, Company will return any crypto assets **stored in your Account** and not owed to Company, unless Company believes you have committed fraud, negligence or other misconduct.

-This means the Company is in charge of the user's assets.
+This means the company is in charge of the user's assets.

 ## Verdict
 This app is **custodial** and thus  **not verifiable.**